-Enter WebP – a modern image format created by Google, that provides superior lossless and lossy compression for images on the web.
+Enter WebP images – a modern image format created by Google, that provides superior lossless and lossy compression for images on the web.

-According to Google, WebP lossless images are 26% smaller in size compared to PNGs.
-WebP lossy images are 25-34% smaller than comparable JPEG images at equivalent SSIM quality index.
+According to Google, lossless WebP images are 26% smaller in size compared to PNGs.
+Lossy WebP images are 25-34% smaller than comparable JPEG images at equivalent SSIM quality index.
 Lossless WebP supports transparency (also known as alpha channel) at a cost of just 22% additional bytes.
 For cases when lossy RGB compression is acceptable, lossy WebP also supports transparency, typically providing 3 times smaller file sizes compared to PNG – that’s a huge improvement.

 That’s all, you can now enjoy a faster site that smartly uses WebP images!

 UPDATE: Now the LiteSpeed Cache plugin is supported too!
 For this you need to do two things:

 4. Do not activate LiteSpeed’s option to generate the WebP images files – ShortPixel will generate them when optimizing the images (If you already have optimized images, you will need to do a Media Library Restore and then run the bulk again).